robert/robert.github.com/_posts/2019-07-25-how-to-man-in-the-middle-your-iot-devices.md

 --------

 Before we go any further, a brief note about TLS.
 Unfortunately for us, if your device has implemented [the TLS protocol](/2014/03/27/how-does-https-actually-work/) correctly, its communication will be encrypted in a way that we can't decrypt.
-We'll talk more later about why, but I wanted to warn you about this possibility up front.
+We'll talk more about why later, but I wanted to warn you about this possibility up front.
 Nonetheless, we'll never know whether your device has any TLS flaws until we look, and even if its implementation is cast iron, we'll still learn a thing or two about networking along the way.

 ------